5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Search digits in a string

-Let's assume we want to match all digits in a string:
+Let's suppose we want to match all digits in a string:

 ~~~
       '[0123456789]'⎕R '' ⊣ 'It''s 23.45 plus 99.12.'